 Concerned about pesticide-induced hazards, researchers, health practitioners, public officials, activists and simply concerned citizens in many regions of Africa have started to gather information and produce knowledge on pesticide exposures and their suspected effects on human health.
 How do these players go about this and what forms of expert and/or lay knowledge do they produce: counting cases of possibly pesticide-related health conditions, registration of acute poisoning cases, forms of popular epidemiology, etc.?
 Do they engage in studying the toxicity of the compounds sold in African countries?
 What difficulties do these players face in objectivizing the phenomena they attempt to explore?
 Whom are information and knowledge produced for?
 Which alliances do information and knowledge producers engage in and, if any, which strategies of mobilization do they adopt?
 To what extent and how do they attempt (and possibly succeed) to draw attention to their findings, either in discreet but possibly influential spaces or in more public arenas, and with which effects?
 What is the political economy of attention to occupational health, environmental health, and environmental aspects of pesticide exposures?
-This focus welcomes presentations both by practices.
+This focus welcomes presentations both by social science researchers studying these knowledge-production practices and by the very players engaged in these practices.